A guide to medicated weight loss

 Will I gain weight after stopping weight loss medication?

-Once you stop taking weight loss medication, weight gain is likely.
+Once you stop taking weight loss medication, weight gain is very likely.
 Studies have shown most people regained the weight they lost within a year of stopping injections.
-So, you’ll need to keep following a healthy diet and active lifestyle going forwards.
+So, you’ll need to follow a reduced calorie intake and active lifestyle going forwards.

 Weight loss medication isn’t for everyone.
 But, if you fit the criteria, evidence suggests you have a higher chance of losing weight than through lifestyle changes alone.
 Speak to a medical professional if you would like to find out more.

-The Bupa weight management plan is designed for people with a BMI over 30 (or over 27 if you have a weight related condition).
-The plan is designed to empower you to achieve and maintain a healthy weight in a sustainable way.
+The Bupa Weight Management Plan is designed for customers with a BMI over 30 (or over 27, if you have a weight related condition).
+The plan is designed to empower you to lose weight and maintain your weight loss in a sustainable way.
+Our plan will provide you with ongoing support from a lifestyle coach who will help you with healthy eating and an exercise plan to help you lose the weight.
+If suitable, you may be prescribed weight loss medication (Wegovy or Mounjaro).

-• NICE recommended weight loss drug to be made available in specialist NHS services.
+- NICE recommended weight loss drug to be made available in specialist NHS services.
 NICE.
-Nice.orhg.uk, updated 8 March 2023
+Nice.org.uk, updated March 2023

-• Wegovy made available in the UK for weight loss in people with type 2 diabetes and pre diabetes.
-Diabetes UK. diabetes.org.uk, Published April 2023
+- Wegovy made available in the UK for weight loss in people with type 2 diabetes and pre diabetes.
+Diabetes UK. diabetes.org.uk, reviewed January 2025

 About our health information